-The structure of this work follows.
-In Sec. \ref{sec:disoderedLG} we discuss a self-interacting scalar field in Euclidean section of the Schwarzschild manifold in the presence of a disorder.
+The structure of this paper is as follows.
+In Sec. \ref{sec:disoderedLG} we discuss a self-interacting scalar field in Euclidean section of the Schwarzschild manifold in the presence of a disorder field.
 In section \ref{sec:thermal mass} we implement the distributional zeta-function to computing the average of the generating functional of connected correlation functions.
-Our choice of the covariance of the disorder arises the theory of generalized Schr\"{o}dinger operators in Riemannian manifolds.
-The necessary and sufficient condition for essential self-adjointness of the generalized Schr\"{o}dinger operator is discussed.
-In section \ref{sec:thermal mass2} the generalized entropy density of the black hole with effects of the internal degrees of freedom in the matter fields is discussed.
+From our choice of the covariance of the disorder, naturally arises the theory of generalized Schr\"{o}dinger operators in Riemannian manifolds.
+In section \ref{sec:thermal mass2} the generalized entropy density of the black hole is discussed and the validity of the second law of thermodynamics is proved.
 Conclusions are given in Sec. \ref{sec:conclusions}.
 We use the units $\hbar=c=k_{B}=1$.